mtorres253/mtorres253.github.io/chapt-3/index.md

 <p class="type">Chapter 3</p>

 # Mindfulness
-I know there is a lot being written about mindfulness these days and it’s being touted as the solution to everything from relationship problems, to work performance, and illness.
-When I started working on this book, a close friend cautioned me to “be mindful of the trendiness of mindfulness”.
-With all that said, mindfulness has been shown to be very powerful and is an essential part of all of the skills in this book.
-Mindfulness is what helps us connect with our positive emotions and is essential in being able to sit with and work through the negative ones.
+I know there is a lot being written about mindfulness these days and it’s being touted as the solu-tion to everything from relationship problems, to work performance, and illness.
+When I started working on this book, a close friend cautioned me to “be mindful of the trendiness of mindful-ness”.
+With all that said, there is a growing body of research showing that increased mindfulness helps us to better see and connect with positive feelings and experiences, allowing us to live happier lives.
+Mindfulness has also been found to help people be less reactive and more respon-sive and intentional when experiencing anxiety or stress.
+This in turn allows  for better decision making.
+(Add John Cabot-Zinn UMass studies on anxiety, depression and mindfulness)  Mind-fulness helps us connect with our positive emotions and proves essential in being able to sit with and work through the negative ones.

-Mindfulness involves a focused awareness of whatever is happening in the present moment without trying to change it, but instead simply noticing it for what it is, as it is.
-We can be mindful of our thoughts, feelings, and things going on around us.
-It’s about paying attention, in a particular way, on purpose, in the present moment with a non-judgmental and accepting attitude.
+Mindfulness involves a focused awareness of whatever is happening in the present moment without trying to change it.
+We can be mindful of our thoughts, feelings, and things going on around us, by simply noticing what they are, as they are.
+It’s about paying attention, on purpose, in the present moment with a non-judgmental and accepting attitude.
 One way to think about mindfulness is as being without doing.

 <div class="quote">“The past is history, the future is a mystery, but today is a gift &ndash; that’s why they call it ‘the present.'" &mdash; <i>Kung Fu Panda</i></div>

-# Informal Mindfulness
+# Everyday Mindfulness
-Being present in everyday life
+Being present as you go through your day

-We often find ourselves rushing through the activities of daily life on “autopilot” An entire day or week can go by without us ever stopping to take in what is going on.
-Many tasks of daily life have the potential for bringing enjoyment, but far too often we either get caught up in hurrying through them--or our minds are somewhere else altogether.
+Many tasks of daily life have the potential for enjoyment, but far too often we either get caught up in hurrying through them--or our minds are somewhere else altogether.
 We may be rehashing the past or rehearsing for the future.
-Making an effort to be in the present can help you appreciate the good things that are happening right now and decrease your sense of worry about the past or future.
+Making an effort to be in the present can help us appreciate the good things that are happening right now and decrease our sense of worry about the past or future.

 Take doing the dishes for example.
 Its really easy to see doing the dishes as only a chore we have to somehow get through, which can make it a stressful part of the day or something we avoid.
-But what If you take time to really be present in the activity of washing dishes,  the sound of the running water, The feel of the warm suds, the way the dishes look when they are clean, the satisfaction you may get from seeing the sink empty again, it probably will be a very different experience.
+But what if you take time to really be present in the activity of washing dishes, the sound of the running water, the feel of the warm suds, the way the dishes look when they are clean and the satisfaction you get from seeing the sink empty again?
+It will allow for a very different experi-ence.

-A friend of mine with a busy career and 3 young children says since they started practicing increased mindfulness, her and her husband now debate over who gets to do the dishes because it has become one of the more relaxing parts of their day.
+A friend of mine with a busy career and three young children says since she started practicing increased mindfulness, she and her husband now debate over who gets to do the dishes because it has become one of the more relaxing parts of their day.

 ### The raisin exercise